JCKodel/kfx_dependency_injection/README.md

 final authenticationService = ServiceProvider.instance.getRequiredService<IAuthenticationService>();
 ```

 And that's it.
-You don't need to know the concrete implementation nor know what kind of log is being used (or if it even exist).
+You don't need to know the concrete implementation nor know what kind of log is being used (or if it even exists).

 ### Singleton vs Transient